cloudtools/awacs/README.rst

 To facilitate catching  policy format or JSON errors early the library has property and type checking built into the classes.

+**NOTE:** The old *awacs.aws.Policy* object is going to be deprecated in the future, in preference for the *awacs.aws.PolicyDocument* class.
+This is due to confusion that arises between the old object and *troposphere.iam.Policy* objects.

 Installation
 ============